 This is the Best Apple Pie Filling Recipe!

 Fall is here and that means apples!
 Apple picking is one of our favorite things to do as a family and I love coming up with ways to use the apples in different recipes.
 Some of my favorite are apple cake , apple oatmeal cups or these cinnamon apple nut blondies.
 I also love making this filling because it is to easy freeze and great to have on hand for lots of things.

 My top apple choice is Granny Smith.
 They are sturdy and have a nice sweet and tart taste.
 Pink Ladies, Fuji, Braeburn and Jonagolds work well too.
 You can also use two different kinds when making filling for a little extra flavor.

-Apple Pie Filling Recipe Easy Ingredients
+Easy Apple Pie Filling ingredients

 - Lemon Juice

 How to make Apple Pie Filling with Cornstarch

 You won’t believe how easy this is to make!
 I love making a big batch of filling, especially in the fall, for all kinds of desserts and even breakfast.

 - Prepare apples: Begin by peeling and dicing apples.
 I like to cut the apples on the small side because they are easier to eat.
 Feel free to slice them if that is what you prefer.
 Toss apples in lemon juice to help prevent the apples from browning.